systemd/mkosi/mkosi/resources/mkosi.md

   `mkosi.build` scripts require to operate.
 Note that packages listed here will be absent in the final image.

+`PackageDirectories=`, `--package-directory=`

+: Specify directories containing extra packages to be made available during the build. `mkosi` will create a local repository containing all packages in these directories and make it available when installing packages or running scripts.

+: Note that this local repository is also made available when running scripts.
+Build scripts can add more packages to the local repository by placing the built packages in `$PACKAGEDIR`.

 `WithRecommends=`, `--with-recommends=`

 : Configures whether to install recommended or weak dependencies,